LaunchCodeEducation/web-fundamentals/studios/flicklist/6/README.md

 ### Watching Movies

 In the next batch of changes, we'll modify the *I Watched It!* button to change the database, and truly cross off the movie in the database, persistently.
 You can view these changes by running the command `git diff walkthrough6b studio6`.
-We also finish our transition from strings to Movies by modifying the ratings templates.
+We also finish our transition from strings to `Movie` objects by modifying the ratings templates.

 ## Studio